ec-europa/europa-component-library/docs/Migrating-v4.md

 - Warning
 - Error
 - Background
-- Branding: used only in EC footer and page header; could be set to primary color if needed
+- Branding: used mostly in very visual elements (EC footer and page header for instance); could be set to primary color if needed

 Most of these semantic colors are also defined in different tint, to cover extra needs (mouse hover, focus, ...).
 The naming convention is as follow: